minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   different approaches?)
 - Economic Literature states that the campaign contributions received depend on:
   @stratmann-1995 p.128
-  - interest of the voter base (constituency) -> SOURCE
+  - party spread of the voter base "by the distribution of left-wing/right-wing voters in the district in which candidates are running" @stratmann-2017 p.9
 - PAC contributions depend on the incumbency status of legislators, since there is a "tendency of companies to direct their contributions to incumbents"
   @Selling2023 @fouirnaies2014financial
-  - expected closeness of outcomes
+- expected closeness of outcomes -> "if incumbents expect that challengers pose no real threat, then incumbents will spend much less than if challengers did pose a threat" p.8 @stratmann-2017
 - correlation isnt enough, other factors influence, campaign contributions endogenously determined by a multitude of factors. @bronars-lott-1997 p.318
+- a contribution dollar doesnt go the same way, dep. on district where adv. is spent @stratmann-2009
 // Reason for Contribution
+- assumption that "the firms are profit-maximizing and don’t make contributions for reasons that do not benefit their bottom line" that the contribution is not for nothing...what they recevie, however is unclear @stratmann-2017 p.13
 - 2 motives on what campaign donors receive in return, influence , i.e. change mind, or support those cands. that have yours @Weschle_2022c pp.26-28 - small scale contributors do follow both methods.
 - 3 types of candidates receiving contribution, also what is the goal of the contributor - access to the candidate, influence elections, most likely to win
-  @Stratmann_2005 p.146
+  @Stratmann_2005 p.146 @stratmann-2017 p.13

 To summarise... many different specifications needed, no clear consensus
 - part of the reason there is no academic consensus is because of the nature of the studies, cross-sectionality design, where correlation between contributions and votes (aka that money buys votes) is given due to the support of similar interests, so we have simultaneousequation bias - p.1 @stratmann-2002
-  @burris2001two
+  @burris2001two @chappell
 - Important is to understand, from which side the causation runs...
-  @stratmann-2002 p.1
+  @stratmann-2002 p.1 @bronars-lott-1997
+- endogeneity issue...
+- need to "exploiting specific votes and a rather narrow policy setting" @kang2015
+  @stratmann-1991 p.607 @chappell

+Why did these studies fail?

+#quote(
+  attribution: [@stratmann-2017 p.14],
+)[These studies lacked a convincing identification strategy to estimate the causal effect of campaign contributions on legislative voting behavior.
+One major issue arises due to possible reverse causality, meaning that while contributions have an impact on roll call votes, it is also possible that legislators who cast roll call votes which are favorable to interest groups receive contributions from these groups.]

 == Causal Effect of Campaign Contributions on Representatives' Voting Decisions.
 *Main question*: Do incumbents cater to wishes of special interest groups, bec. of their contribution or do they get contribution because their views coincide with the special interests groups (mind-changers)? @Stratmann_2005 p.143
+@KauKeenanRubin p.275

+#quote(
+  attribution: [@matter, p.6 Bronars and Lott @bronars-lott-1997], )[
+  So far, causal evidence on this question is scarce as it is challenging to disentangle whether donors simply sympathize with and donate to politicians with political positions close to their own positions (i.e., donations are simply an expression of support), or whether donations actually affect the observed politicians’ decisions (i.e., donations actually buy votes).
+]
+same said for @chappell p.83. cannot conclude that contributions affect voting behavior of US representatives Evidence of Causal Relationship....\
+#quote(
+  attribution: [@matter p.6 @bertrand],
+)[provides indirect evidence in support of vote buying, by showing that lobbying firms provide special interests access to politicians (as opposed to only giving issue-specific information to Members of Congress)]

 \
 Bronars & Lott tried to do this....